How to Say Goodbye in Serbian

 You might have seen zbogom in a book, but it’s old-fashioned and it’s not used nowadays.
 It means “may god be with you” or “travel with god”.
 If you use it, people will think that you’re leaving for good and never want to see them again, or that you’re extra religious.
 So, only if you want to sound like that, you can use “zbogom”.

-If you have a chance to talk to old people, you can hear them use uzdravlje, or aj uzdravlje („to health, go to health, to our health“) as another old way of saying goodbye.
+If you have a chance to talk to old people, you can hear them use uzdravlje, or aj uzdravlje („to health, go to health, to our health“) as another old way of saying goodbye in Serbian.
 It is also another possible toast, in addition to živeli, which is in some regions also used as a farewell interjection.
 So, you can hear „uzdravlje“, „živeli“, „živeo“, „živio“ as a farewell as well.

-Informal ways to say goodbye in Serbian language
+Informal ways to say goodbye

 5) Zdravo, ćao

 In the previous video, you’ve learned zdravo and ćao.
 These are used informally both as hi and bye.
 However, when leaving, we tend to combine them with „aj“ (which is a word I will explain in one of my next videos).
 So, when leaving, we will say: Aj zdravo.
 Aj ćao.

 6) Vidimo se

 To finish an informal conversation with a friend or family, we can and often do say Vidimo se (see you, literally: we see each other), since we know that we’ll meet soon again.

 However, if we intend to talk to them on the phone first, we will say Čujemo se.
 It means: “we hear each other” or “I’ll talk to you on the phone”.